HewlettPackard/python-storage-clients/README.rst

 Issues
 ========================================================================
-If you encounter any problems, please `open an issue <https://github.com/HewlettPackard/python-storage-clients/issues>`_ along with a detailed description.
+If you encounter any problems, please `open an issue <https://github .com/HewlettPackard/python-storage-clients/issues>`_ along with a detailed description.
+Your questions are welcomed in `gitter chat <https://gitter .im/python-storage-clients>`_.

 Package Version Numbers
 ========================================================================